+As I mentioned above, this is our family favorite when it comes to stuffing, or dressing, whatever you call it, I need to make a big heaping bowlful every year for Thanksgiving.
 The cranberries, apples, and sausage work in perfect harmony to create spoonful after spoonful of sweet, savory, and delicious magic!
-A family favorite for sure!

 - 1 lb ground turkey sausage